Justbeingjustin/sweet-text/README.md

 ## Usage

-Register an account with Twilio and modify the app.config
+Register an account with Twilio and modify the app.config.
 ```csharp
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>